dmaivel/sharedgl/README.md

 - libx11

 ## Build
-The following script builds the host and client for linux.
+The following script builds the host and client for linux (currently only x64 is "officially" supported).
 ```bash
 git clone https://github.com/dmaivel/sharedgl.git
 cd sharedgl